docker/docs/get-started/part3.md

 >**Note**: At this stage, it may take up to 30 seconds for the containers to respond to HTTP
 > requests.
-This is not indicitive of Docker or swarm performance, but rather an unmet
+This is not indicative of Docker or swarm performance, but rather an unmet
 > Redis dependency that we will address later in the tutorial.

 ## Scale the app